VsPun/pyton-1/README.md

-# pyton
+# python
-neural nets in pyton using sgd method
+neural nets in python using sgd method